peterkhe1999/CheatSheet/OSEP/README.md

 Rubeus.exe ptt /ticket:doIFIjCCBR6gAwIBBaEDAgEWo...
 ```

-With the TGT of the domain controller machine account injected into memory, we can perform actions in the context of that TGT.

-The CDC01$ account is not a local administrator on the domain controller so we cannot directly perform lateral movement with it.
+The CDC01$ account is not a local administrator on the domain controller so we cannot directly perform lateral movement with it. (but it has **domain replication permissions**)

-But it has **domain replication permissions** => perform dcsync and dump the password hash of any user, including the special krbtgt account:
+With the TGT of the domain controller machine account injected into memory, perform dcsync and dump the password hash of any user, including the special krbtgt account:

 ```
 lsadump::dcsync /domain:prod.corp1.com /user:prod\krbtgt
 ```

 Craft a golden ticket and obtain access to any resource in the domain.
 Alternatively, we can dump the password hash of a member of the Domain Admins group.

-We can also use the DLL implementation [Rubeus-Rundll32](https://github.com/rvrsh3ll/Rubeus-Rundll32) which may help bypass application whitelisting.
+Use the DLL implementation [Rubeus-Rundll32](https://github.com/rvrsh3ll/Rubeus-Rundll32) which may help bypass application whitelisting.

 ### Constrained Delegation

 While unconstrained delegation allowed the service to perform authentication to anything in the domain, constrained delegation **limits the delegation scope**.

-Since the Kerberos protocol does not natively support constrained delegation by default, Microsoft released two extensions for this feature: S4U2Self and S4U2Proxy.

 Constrained delegation is configured on the **computer or user object**.
 It is set through the **msds-allowedtodelegateto** property by specifying the SPNs the current object is allowed constrained delegation against.